imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

 - All editors are configured to be [GFM](https://github.github.com/gfm/) compatible.
 - Side preview is available, themes and various convenience options.
 - Configurable buttons for editors to inject into the KB editing toolbar of markdown textareas.
-- ✨ Configurable **Emoji Picker** button for editing toolbar of markdown textareas (also integrated into `EasyMDE`). ✨
-- ✨ Option for custom rendering of markdown fields (using `EasyMDE` locally with JavaScript). ✨
+- ✨ Option for custom rendering of markdown fields (using `EasyMDE` locally with JavaScript).
-- ✨ Rendering can be parametrized with theme, code highlight, and background transparency. ✨
+- ✨ Rendering can be parametrized with theme, code highlight, and background transparency.
+- ✨ Configurable **Emoji Picker** button for editing toolbar of markdown textareas (also integrated into `EasyMDE`).
+- ✨ Configurable **Font Awesome Icons Picker** button for editing toolbar of markdown textareas (also integrated into `EasyMDE`).
+Compatible with [Font Awesome 4.7.0](https://fontawesome.com/v4/icons/), since this is what Kanboard comes with.

 For a better preview and feel of the actual editors visit:
 - `EasyMDE` [Live Demo](https://stackblitz.com/edit/easymde/?file=index.html)